-Sure, there’s cheaper hosting out there, but many people are prepared to pay a bit extra for SiteGround and Flywheel in exchange for better performance, enhanced customer support and more features than you’d generally get when paying less elsewhere.
+Sure, there’s cheaper hosting out there, but many people are prepared to pay a bit extra for SiteGround (read our in-depth SiteGround Review here) and Flywheel (and read our in-depth Flywheel Review here) in exchange for better performance, enhanced customer support and more features than you’d generally get when paying less elsewhere.

-Also, Flywheel and SiteGround are cheaper than the most popular managed WordPress hosting services, without making many sacrifices.
+Also, Flywheel and SiteGround are cheaper than the most popular managed WordPress hosting services (here’s Flywheel pricing – and here’s SiteGround’s pricing), without making many sacrifices.
 All this makes them both a good middle ground between budget shared hosting and premium managed hosting.

 In this Flywheel vs SiteGround comparison, I’ll explore the best features of these two hosts, check out what it’s like to host a WordPress website with them and use the paid Pingdom service to find out which one is fastest.